gr455/contain/README.md

 # Contain
-BPF based per-process per-container egress filter
+BPF based per-process per-container egress filter.

+Filters outgoing traffic from containers based on the container and the process the traffic originated from.
+Once containd is running, it automatically detects any new containers.

 ## Run